mindspore-ai/docs/tutorials/training/source_en/advanced_use/migrate_3rd_scripts_mindconverter.md

 Mindconverter is a submodule in MindInsight.
 Please follow the [Guide](https://gitee.com/mindspore/mindinsight/blob/master/README.md#) here to install MindInsight.

+Third party libraries below are required after installing MindInsight:

+1. TensorFlow is not a dependency library explicitly declared by MindInsight.
+If the user want to use graph based MindConverter, please install TensorFlow(MindConverter recommends TensorFlow 1.15.x).
+2. ONNX(>=1.8.0), ONNXRUNTIME(>=1.5.2), ONNXOPTIMIZER(>=0.1.2) are not explicitly stated dependency libraries in MindInsight, if the user want to use graph based MindConverter, above three-party libraries must be installed.
+If the user want to migrate TensorFlow model to MindSpore, TF2ONNX(>=1.7.1) must be installed additionally.

 ## Usage

 MindConverter currently only provides command-line interface.
 Here is the manual page.